simongog/sdsl-lite/benchmark/indexing_locate/README.md

    [Pizza&Chili][pz] data the project will produce about 36 GB of additional data.
-On my machine (MacBookPro Retina 2.6GHz Intel Core i7, 16GB 1600 Mhz DDR3, SSD) the benchmark, invoced by `make timing`, took about 32 minutes.
+On my machine (MacBookPro Retina 2.6GHz Intel Core i7, 16GB 1600 Mhz DDR3, SSD) the benchmark, invoced by `make timing`, took about 2 hours.
    Have a look at the [generated report][RES].
  * All created indexes and test results can be deleted by calling `make cleanall`.